 Some health supplements can help with brain function and cognitive enhancement.
 These include:

-- Turmeric – According to Authority Nutrition, turmeric could be most effective nutritional substance in existence.
-Turmeric (or more importantly, curcurmin a compound that is in it) has a number of brain health benefits.
+- Turmeric – According to Healthline, turmeric could be most effective nutritional substance in existence.
+Turmeric (or more importantly, curcumin a compound that is in it) has a number of brain health benefits.